brichard19/BitCrack/README.md

 Use `cuBitCrack.exe` for CUDA devices and `clBitCrack.exe` for OpenCL devices.

-### Note: **clBitCrack.exe is still EXPERIMENTAL**, as users have reported critial bugs when running on AMD and Intel devices.
+### Note: **clBitCrack.exe is still EXPERIMENTAL**, as users have reported critial bugs when running on some AMD and Intel devices.

 **Note for Intel users:**